klarajanova/Othello-Game/README.md

 Text game:
-- Follow only the instructions in the terminal.
+- Follow the instructions in the terminal.

 Libraries used:
 Qt 5.5.1

-Translated with DeepL.com (free version)